Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Computing large -popular matchings

 If $(u_{i_j},u_l')\in N'$, then both of them vote with $+1$, so there is a $(+1,+1)$ edge.
-Therefore, even if there are two $(-1,-1)$ edges of $N'$ in the component, the $(+1,+1)$ edge and the two $+1$ votes by the endpoints only covered by $M'$ cancel those, contradiction.
+Therefore, even if there are two $(-1,-1)$ edges of $N'$ in the component, the $(+1,+1)$ edge and the two $+1$ votes by the endpoints only covered by $M'$ cancel those, which is a contradiction.

 So $(u_{i_j},w_i)\in N'$ for some $i\in [n]$.
 As $M$ was maximal and $(u_{i_j},u_j')\in M'$, we get that $w_i$ was matched in $M$, so $(u_l,w_i)\in M'$ for some $l\in [n]$.
 This implies that $u_l$ and $w_i$ both vote with $+1$ in any case.
-Now, if $u_l$ is unmatched in $N'$, then there is only one $(-1,-1)$ edge in the component, but both endpoints of the component vote with $+1$, contradiction.
-If $u_l$ and his partner in $N'$ both vote with $+1$, then we have a $(+1,+1)$ edge and we get a contradiction by a similar reasoning as before.
+Now, if $u_l$ is unmatched in $N'$, then there is only one $(-1,-1)$ edge in the component, but both endpoints of the component vote with $+1$, which is a contradiction.
+If $u_l$ and their partner in $N'$ both vote with $+1$, then we have a $(+1,+1)$ edge, and we get a contradiction by a similar reasoning as before.
 Otherwise, the partner of $u_l$ in $N'$ must strictly improve from $M'$, hence $(u_l,w_m)\in N'$ for an agent $w_m$ who was unmatched in $M$, so $(w_m,w_m')\in M'$.
-As $w_m'$ is a leaf, we get that in this case this is the whole component.
-However, as both endpoints are only covered by $M'$, we get that those two $+1$ votes cancel the $(-1,-1)$ edge, a contradiction.
+As $w_m'$ is a leaf, we get that in this case, this is the whole component.
+However, as both endpoints are only covered by $M'$, we get that those two $+1$ votes cancel the $(-1,-1)$ edge, which is a contradiction.

-Hence we conclude that $M'$ is \wpop. \end{claimproof}
+Hence, we conclude that $M'$ is \wpop. \end{claimproof}